If you and 10 or 20 (or a gazillion) of your closest friends love original music, perhaps a house concert is in your future.

 Raggedy Edge has helped

-put together house concerts in Ohio, Virginia, Florida (4), New York, Massachusetts, North Carolina (2), Tennessee, Colorado, and Mississippi.
+put together house concerts in Ohio, Virginia, Florida (4), New York, Massachusetts, North Carolina (2), Tennessee, Colorado, Mississippi, and Arizona (2).
 And we're eager to help you set up and run one in your home, wherever it is.